top of page

 1997 · Portsmouth, VA

-Missy Elliott is a rapper, singer, songwriter, producer, and creative director from Virginia.
-Her debut solo album Supa Dupa Fly was released in 1997 and went platinum, and she later became the first female hip-hop artist inducted into the Rock & Roll Hall of Fame in 2023.
+Missy Elliott's debut solo album Supa Dupa Fly was released in 1997 and went platinum, and she later became the first female hip-hop artist inducted into the Rock & Roll Hall of Fame in 2023.

 images (75).jpg